Time hierarchy theorem: Proof

 Notice here that this is a time-class.
 It is the set of pairs of machines and inputs to those machines (M,x) so that the machine M accepts within f(|x|) steps.

 Here, M is a deterministic Turing machine, and x is its input (the initial contents of its tape).
 [M] denotes an input that encodes the Turing machine M. Let m be the size of the tuple ([M], x).

 We know that we can decide membership of Hf by way of a deterministic Turing machine R, that simulates M for f(x) steps by first calculating f(|x|) and then writing out a row of 0s of that length, and then using this row of 0s as a "clock" or "counter" to simulate M for at most that many steps.
 At each step, the simulating machine needs to look through the definition of M to decide what the next action would be.
-It is safe to say that this takes at most f(m)3 operations (since it is known that a simulation of a machine of time complexity T(n) can be achieved in time O(TlogT)), we have that:
+It is safe to say that this takes at most f(m)3 operations (since it is known that a simulation of a machine of time complexity T(n) for can be achieved in time $O(T(n)\cdot|M|)$ on a multitape machine, where |M| is the length of the encoding of M), we have that: